The Hits (radio station): South Canterbury 94.7FM/98.7FM

 Originally Radio Caroline broadcasting on 1160AM with the call sign 3XC from January 1949.
 In 1978 the station moved to 1152AM and changed call sign to 3ZC.

 The station joined the Classic Hits network in 1995, originally as Classic Hits 99FM.
 In 1998 the station was dropped from the Classic Hits network and became part of the Community Radio Network as South Canterbury's 99FM.
-At this stage programming was reduced to a local breakfast show, and outside this time all programming came from the Community Radio Network studio in Taupo.
+At this stage programming was reduced to a local breakfast show, and outside this time all programming came from the Community Radio Network studio in Taupō.
 In 2001 all Community Radio Network stations became part of Classic Hits, and as a result the station rejoined the Classic Hits network as Classic Hits 98.7.
 At the same time the 1152 AM frequency was reassigned to Newstalk ZB.

 In 2005 the station began broadcasting on 94.7FM as well as the existing 98.7FM frequency; as a result the station became known as Classic Hits 98.7 and 94.7.
 The station is located on North Street in Timaru.
 The former Sophia Street studios were demolished to make way for car parking.

 Following the rebrand to The Hits the former breakfast announcer Sam Wilson was moved to present the 9 am - 3 pm show.
 Later in 2014 The Hits Waitaki announcer Josh McIntyre took over this show broadcasting the same show to both Timaru and Oamaru listeners.
 Josh McIntyre presented a local breakfast show for South Canterbury until 2018.
 This show was replaced from 2019 with the Christchurch-based breakfast show and in 2020 the network breakfast show.